fusebit/awesome-examples/github-discord/issues-events/README.md

 - An Issue / Pull request is closed / reopened / merged
 - A new commit(s) is pushed

-# Setup

-Dependencies:
+### Dependencies:

-1. githubappConnector with webhook configured
+1. GitHub App Connector with webhook configured
-2. discord with default configuration
+2. Discord with default configuration

-Setup:
+### Setup

 1. Create a new Integration with GitHub App connector.
+[Read documentation](https://developer.fusebit.io/docs/githubapp)
 2. Create a new Discord Connector and attach it to the created Integration.
+[Read documentation](https://developer.fusebit.io/docs/discord)
 3. Copy paste ./integration.js to the integration.
 4. Configure a GitHub App Connector with production credentials enabled.
 5. Set Issues permissions to read on the GitHub Application